-Grantor: Department of Education Award Year: July 1, 2013 - June 30, 2014 CFDA Number: 84.063, 84.007, 84.033 and 84.038 CFDA Title: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work Study and Federal Perkins Loan Program
+Grantor: Department of Education Award Year: July 1, 2013 - June 30, 2014

-Criteria

-The Code of Federal Regulations ("CFR") section 668.39 states that, "a student enrolled in a program of study abroad is eligible to receive title IV, HEA program assistance if - (a) The student remains enrolled as a regular student in an eligible program at an eligible institution during his or her program of study abroad; and (b) The eligible institution approves the program of study abroad for academic credit."
+CFDA Number: 84.063, 84.007, 84.033 and 84.038

+CFDA Title: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal

+Work Study and Federal Perkins Loan Program

+Condition

-The College has all of its students enrolled in study abroad programs sign a study abroad participation agreement and assumption of risk and release form (the "agreement") with the College to ensure students are participating in an eligible program.
-In a sample of 25 students, of a total population of greater than 250 students tested for compliance in fiscal year 2014, there was one student for which the College could not locate the signed agreement.
+The College has all of its students enrolled in study abroad programs sign a study abroad participation agreement and assumption of risk and release form (the "agreement") with the Colleges to ensure students are participating in an eligible program.
+In a sample of 25 students, out of a total population of greater than 250 students tested for compliance in fiscal year 2014, there was one student for which the College could not locate the signed agreement.